+The base layer defines the primary shading models, however, you can disable shading models for individual layers to restrict certain effects.
 You can add as many material layers as needed, but keep in mind that increasing the number of layers may impact performance.

 Setting | Description |